Asian stocks sink on German inflation, British tax cuts

 "We'd be inclined to argue that we haven't yet seen the bottom," said ING economists in a report.

-The Shanghai Composite Index lost 0.6% to 3,023.91 after surveys of manufacturers showed production and new orders declined in September.
+The Shanghai Composite Index lost 0.2% to 3,034.84 after surveys of manufacturers showed factory production, new export orders and manufacturing employment declined in September.

 Investors already were uneasy about signs global activity was weakening before Truss's government announced multibillion-dollar tax cuts.
 Traders worry that will push up already high inflation, forcing the British central bank to cool economic growth by raising interest rates further.